glorialulu/TSNet/docs/usage.rst

 .. literalinclude:: ../examples/Tnet1_valve_closure.py
     :lines: 2-27

-Additional examples are included in the wmoc documentation.
+Additional examples are included in the tsnet documentation.

-Three EPANET INP files and example files are also included in the wmoc repository in the examples folder.
+Three EPANET INP files and example files are also included in the tsnet repository in the examples folder.
 Example networks range from a simple 8 node network to a 126 node network.